Unicode to Krutidev

 keyboard

 Check Kruti Dev 010 and Remington-style keys before converting Unicode Hindi text for Word, DTP, or typing-test files.
-The rough pad is separate from the converter.
+Typing here is just practice; the converter at the top is separate.

 Devanagari glyph ASCII keystroke